Fidel Sierra: Professional wrestling career

+Early career (1978–1989)

 Sierra was trained by Hiro Matsuda in Tampa, Florida.
+Made his professional wrestling debut in Texas as David Patterson in April 1978.

 Sierra has worked for Puerto Rico's World Wrestling Council (WWC) since 1985, as both a wrestler and a backstage worker.
 He also wrestled all over the United States, including in Dallas, Texas for the Von Erich family, in Mid-Atlantic Championship Wrestling for Jim Crockett, Jr., in Florida and Georgia, and for Don Owen in Portland, Oregon.
 He has also competed in Stampede Wrestling in Canada, in the Dominican Republic, and in Japan, via his association with the National Wrestling Alliance.
 In Japan, he competed against the likes of Andre the Giant, Antonio Inoki, and Tatsumi Fujinami.
 He also competed under a mask in Mexico as The Boricua until he lost a Mask vs. Mask match to Pierroth Jr.

 While wrestling under the ring name 'Top Gun', Sierra faced Ric Flair in a match that ended in a 60-minute time limit draw.

+World Championship Wrestling (1989-2000)

 Sierra also wrestled in World Championship Wrestling (WCW) as 'Fidel Sierra', making appearances between 1989 and 2000.
 He is known for a feud with Jim Duggan provoked by international tensions between the United States and Cuba.
 In WCW, Fidel Sierra regularly teamed with Ricky Santana.
 Originally billed as The Cuban Connection (a name they first used in Bill Watts' UWF where they feuded with the Sheepherders) the duo were renamed The Barrio Brothers (Ricky Barrio and Fidel Barrio) in the mid-1990s in an effort to appear more up-to-date.
 Sierra and Santana also performed in WCW wearing masks and full-body suits as Los Especialistas (Especialista I and Especialista II).
 Their identities were revealed on-air on the live Main Event pre-show of Clash of the Champions XXXI, when they were unmasked by The Nasty Boys following a match.
+In 2000, as Fidel Sierra, he feuded over (although never winning) the WCW TV title with Jim Duggan on WCW Saturday Night.